fredwu/fredwu.me-v3/src/pages/manager-readme/index.md

 - to ensure you work on the right things
 - to ensure you talk to the right people
 - to ensure you feel it's a safe and supportive workplace
-- to ensure you upskill yourself
+- to ensure you up-skill yourself

 ### For Tech & QA Leads (My Direct Reports)